devpune1/php-lib-oauth/README.md

 # Introduction
 Create an OAuth 2.0 Authorization Server (AS).

+See [INTEROPERABILITY.md](INTEROPERABILITY.md) for more information on behavior expected from the client.

 # How to Use
 To use this library you need to do some things: